Bloody Christmas (1963): Later events

-Mass grave of Agios Vasilios
+Mass grave of Ayios Vasilios

 Greek Cypriot forces attacked the Turkish Cypriot village of Ayios Vasilios on 24 December.
-A mass grave was exhumed there on 12 January 1964 in the presence of foreign reporters, officers of the British Army and, officials from the International Red Cross.
+A mass grave was exhumed there on 12 January 1964 in the presence of foreign reporters, British Army officers and officials from the International Committee of the Red Cross.
 The bodies of 21 Turkish Cypriots were found in this grave.
 A number of the victims in the mass grave showed signs of torture, and observers noted that they appeared to have been shot with their hands and feet tied.

 Various rationales have been put forward as motivators for this Greek Cypriot attack.
 The Greek Cypriot leadership at the time was particularly wary of the villagers of Ayios Vasilios and nearby Skylloura blocking the road from Nicosia to Myrtou, which would have represented a strategic disadvantage should the Turkish army have invaded at the time from the northern coast.
 There may also have been an element of revenge in response to previous killings of Greek Cypriots in the local area.

 An investigating committee led by independent British investigators then linked the incident to an ostensible disappearance of Turkish Cypriot patients in the Nicosia General Hospital, but it was not determined until decades later that many of the bodies had been murdered elsewhere, stored in the hospital for a while and then buried in Ayios Vasilios.
 However, several of the village's residents were also amongst those killed by Greek Cypriots.
 The exhumed bodies were interred by the Turkish Cypriot authorities to the yard of the Mevlevi Tekke in Nicosia.
 The bodies were exhumed in the 2010s by the Missing Persons Committee, the eight villagers of Ayios Vasilios identified and buried individually.